 Evil Dead Rise, from writer/director Lee Cronin, is another incredible entry in what is possibly the most consistently awesome horror franchise in existence.
 For starters, transposing the “cabin in the woods” feel of most of the earlier Evil Dead movies into a rundown apartment building works perfectly.
 Also, the new story about a woman protecting her sister’s children from their Deadite mother works on multiple levels.
 Perhaps most importantly though, Evil Dead Rise builds its violence and gore to ridiculously fun heights.

 Since it’s still early in the year, here is a brief list of our most-anticipated 2023 horror movies that are awaiting release.
 For a more comprehensive list of new movies, visit our constantly-updated New/Upcoming Horror Movies article.

 - Kill Her Goats (releasing in March) – This low-budget, throwback slasher promises 100% practical gore effects as Kane Hodder murders various people as a hulking goat-man.

-- Insidious: Fear the Dark (in theaters July 7) – Patrick Wilson takes the directing duties in this latest entry in the long-running series.
+- Insidious: The Red Door (in theaters July 7) – Patrick Wilson takes the directing duties in this latest entry in the long-running series.